1958 1959 1960 1961 1962 1963 1964

 Martin.
 Her first release peaked at a rather modest number 35 in the UK charts during autumn 1963.

-However, her next two releases both went to number one, and she enjoyed several Top 10 hits throughout the 1960s.
+However, her next two releases both went to Number One, and she enjoyed several Top 10 hits throughout the 1960s.

 In 1968 she began a TV variety show called "Cilla", which ran for eight series until 1976.
 In the 1980s